 Professional Practice Board

-This award is aimed at psychologists who have made an outstanding contribution to professional practice.
+This award is aimed at psychologists who have made an outstanding contribution to professional practice in the United Kingdom.

-Established in 2006, this recognises and celebrates unusually significant and sustained contributions over a career as a practitioner of applied psychology.
+This award recognises and celebrates unusually significant and sustained contributions in a career as a Chartered practitioner of applied psychology.

 Awarded to those students who achieve the highest overall score in an accredited degree programme at each of the institutions accredited by the Society.
 Approximately 100 awards are made each year.